 NY Dosas is a very well-known street vendor in NYC.
 This Washington Square food vendor usually has a long line of eager, hungry customers who love their food.
 The Indian food truck specializes in crunchy dosas that are 100% vegetarian.
 If you are in the area or park, stop by and enjoy a dosa!

 250 Broome St, New York, NY 10002

 Fat Choy is a type of Chinese food spot that is fast-casual and focuses on various small plates.
 There’s a play on the sloppy Joe made by stuffing mushroom ragu inside a sesame pancake, as well as salt and pepper cauliflower and sticky rice dumplings that are so unique and full of flavor.
 They also have rice rolls, a green salad, smashed cucumber, and more.

 81 Warren St, New York, NY 10007

 Vegan burgers are a huge craze right now.
-Lekka burgers are made with only whole, natural ingredients including portobello mushrooms, cannelloni beans, onions, fennel, and garlic.
-The burgers contain no soy or gluten, and require no added lab made flavors or vitamins to be wholesome and delicious.
+Lekka burgers are made with only whole, natural ingredients, including portobello mushrooms, cannelloni beans, onions, fennel, and garlic.
+The burgers contain no soy or gluten and require no added lab-made flavors or vitamins to be wholesome and delicious.
 This is Amanda Cohen’s follow-up to Dirt Candy.
 The menu also has salads and several vegan milkshakes or soft serves.

 1084 Flushing Ave Brooklyn, NY 11237

 Bunna Cafe is a Bushwick staple.
 Since 2011, Bunna Cafe has been curating Ethiopian-themed food and music events around NYC.
 In February 2014, they finally opened up their first brick-and-mortar restaurant on the heels of an inspirational Indiegogo campaign.
 Bunna Cafe will be right up your alley if you want to try something unique and new.
 Sample the family-style platters or the red lentils in berbere sauce, mashed split peas simmered with tomato, and a chickpea stuffing with kale.